-All Lumieres teachers will be aware of the amount of children within their class.
+All Lumieres teachers will be aware of the number of children within their class.
 The Principal will ensure that the class numbers are not too high and will also assist in the change-over between lessons during academy hours to ensure all children are accounted for.

 The Principal will provide all teachers/staff with students’ allergy information and instructions on what to do if the student suffers a reaction.

-Only on production of an authorisation form signed by the child’s parent/carer will the trained paediatric trained staff member administer any required medication.
+Only on production of an authorisation form signed by the child’s parent/carer will the paediatric trained staff member administer any required medication.